Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

 \subsection{Rational case}

-Let $f$ be a critically fixed rational map with $\deg(f) \geq 2$ and $c \in \Crit(f)$ be a critical point of $f$.
-Note that $c$ is a superattracting fixed point of $f$, and thus all points in a neighborhood of $c$ converge to $c$ under iteration.
-The \emph{basin of attraction} of $c$ is defined to be the set The connected component of $B_c$ containing the point $c$ is called the \emph{immediate basin} of $c$ and denoted by $\Omega_c$.
+Let $f\colon \widehat{\C}\to \widehat{\C}$ be a critically fixed rational map and $c \in \Crit(f)$ be a critical point of $f$ (in the following, we always assume that $\deg(f) \geq 2$).
+Note that $c$ is a superattracting fixed point of $f$, and thus all points in a neighbourhood of $c$ converge to $c$ under iteration.
+The \emph{basin of attraction} of~$c$ is defined to be the set The connected component of $B_c$ containing the point $c$ is called the \emph{immediate basin} of $c$ and denoted by $\Omega_c$.
 It follows from \cite[Theorem 9.3]{Milnor_Book} that $\Omega_c$ is a simply connected open set and there exists a biholomorphic map $\tau_c \colon \D \to \Omega_c$ such that